yuanzhongqiao/steel-browser/README.md

   <img src="images/demo.gif" alt="Steel Demo" width="600">
 </p>

-[Steel](https://steel.dev) is an open-source browser API.
-We make it easy for AI devs to programmatically control browsers that work with your favorite frameworks.
+[Steel.dev](https://steel.dev) is an open-source browser API that makes it easy to build AI apps and agents that interact with the web.
+Instead of building automation infrastructure from scratch, you can focus on your AI application while Steel handles the complexity.

+**This repo is core building block behind Steel - a production-ready, containerized browser sandbox that you can deploy anywhere.** It includes built-in stealth capabilities, text-to-markdown session management, UI to view/debug sessions, and full browser control through standard automation frameworks like Puppeteer, Playwright, and Selenium 🔥

 > Steel is in public beta and evolving every day.
 Your suggestions, ideas, and reported bugs help us immensely.
 Do not hesitate to join in the conversation on [Discord](https://discord.gg/gPpvhNvc5R) or raise a GitHub issue.
-We read everything and respond to most.
+We read everything, respond to most, and love you.

 ## ⚡ Installation

 The easiest way to get started with Steel is by creating a [Steel Cloud](https://app.steel.dev) account.

 | Installation methods | Link                                                                                                                                          |
 | -------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------ |